-1. Where a temporary sales office is a separate structure and not located within a model home, as defined in Article 8, a site plan shall be submitted demonstrating compliance with all applicable development standards under the zone, such as setbacks and building height, as well as building and fire codes, and grading and encroachment ordinances.

-- 2. Any off-site parking areas shall be in compliance with Chapter 17.35 (Parking and Loading), except that the surface may be gravel instead of pavement. - 3.
-Exterior lighting shall be in compliance with 17.34 (Outdoor Lighting).
+- 1. Where a temporary sales office is a separate structure and not located within a model home, as defined in Article 8 (Glossary), a site plan shall be submitted demonstrating compliance with all applicable development standards under the zone, such as setbacks and building height, as well as building and fire codes, and grading and encroachment ordinances. - 2.
+Any off-site parking areas shall be in compliance with Chapter 130.35 (Parking and Loading), except that the surface may be gravel instead of pavement. - 3.
+Exterior lighting shall be in compliance with 130.34 (Outdoor Lighting).
 Floodlights are prohibited. - 4.
-On-site signage and landscaping shall be in compliance with Chapter 17.36 (Signs) and Chapter 17.33 (Landscaping). - 5.
+On-site signage and landscaping shall be in compliance with Chapter 130.16 (Signs) and Chapter 130.33 (Landscaping Standards). - 5.
 Temporary sales office shall be allowed until the sale of the final lot in the subdivision - 6.
-Site restoration shall be required within 60 days of the time limits specified under Paragraph 5 above, as follows: - a.
+Site restoration shall be required within 60 days of the time limits specified under B.5 above in this Section, as follows: - a.
 The real estate sales office shall be removed from the site if it is in a trailer or mobile home.
 If it is in the garage of a model home, the office shall be converted back to a garage and any off street parking area shall be converted back to residential use. - b.
 All temporary structures and related improvements shall be completely removed from the subject site. - 7.
-The review authority may require other conditions of approval deemed necessary to protect the public health, safety, and welfare of persons residing or working in the neighborhood. - 17.40.340 Reserved
+The review authority may require other conditions of approval deemed necessary to protect the public health, safety, and welfare of persons residing or working in the neighborhood.

-17.40.350 Timber Production Zone: Criteria, Regulations, and Zone Change Requirements
+130.40.350 Timber Production Zone: Criteria, Regulations, and Zone Change Requirements